PhoenixYork166/Cybersecurity-research/README.md

 ## Do NOT go for the Cert, go for the knowledge in it is more than enough :D
 ![CCNP](https://noblinkyblinkycom.files.wordpress.com/2020/07/ccnp_enterprise_large.png)
 ##
 # 2. Network programming:
+# Rust concurrent programming for Fire-power engineering
+#
+# Knowledge source of RFC
 ## Cisco DevNet
 ![Cisco DevNet](https://images.credly.com/size/680x680/images/e21e94f7-feec-4717-9687-ac150b213f64/Cisco_DevNetAsst_600.png)
 ## Do NOT go for the Cert, go for the knowledge in it is more than enough :D
 ## FREE knowledge FREE Download :D
 ## https://ptgmedia.pearsoncmg.com/images/9780137370443/samplepages/9780137370443_Sample.pdf
 ##
-# 3. Programming knowledge: OOP, Python, Bash, regex, HTTP, Socket
+# 3. Programming knowledge: OOP, Rust, Python, Bash, regex, HTTP, Socket, WebHooks (OVH Cloud automated deployment...)
+#
 ## FREE knowledge
 ## https://repo.zenk-security.com/Programmation/Violent%20Python%20-%20A%20Cookbook%20for%20Hackers,%20Forensic%20Analysts,%20Penetration%20Testers%20and%20Security%20Enginners.pdf
 ##